Our Verdict

 Frozen Foods

-We assessed performance by using a series of digital thermometers in a grid to measure each frozen item's temperature in different regions.
-The RMO4AQ did amazingly well with the frozen burrito, only showing an average of 3°F difference between the left, right, and center.
+The RMO4AQ did amazingly well with frozen burritos, only showing an average of 3°F difference between the left, right, and center.

 This appliance continued its strong showing with the Hot Pocket, heating it almost as evenly.
 The average difference between the three zones was again very tiny, with our temperature measurements only showing a mean variation of 5°F.